 - (1) Mountain Share Transfer, LLC is company 100% controlled by Erik S. Nelson, the corporate secretary and director of the Company.
-The balances represented the amount paid on behalf of the Company for its daily operation purpose. - (2) Mr. Tsai Wen-Chih is the director of XFC and has control power over Taisi Electrical & Plumbing Co.
-Pte Ltd. The Company took over the receivable amount of \$877,809 from acquisition of XFC in December 2020.
-None of the receivables have been impaired and it is expected that the full contractual amounts can be collected. - (3) 鉉順企業有限公司 chairman is Mr. Yin-Chieh Cheng ("Mr. Cheng") same with Company. 鉉順企業有限公司 will purchase goods from Company and re-sell it.
+The balances represented the amount paid on behalf of the Company for its daily operation purpose. - (2) Grand Smooth Corporation Limited chairman is Mr. Yin-Chieh Cheng ("Mr. Cheng") same with Company.
+Grand Smooth Corporation Limited will purchase goods from Company and re-sell it.
 All the terms were not significantly different from those of sales to third parties.

-Note 16 COMMON STOCK
+Note 17 COMMON STOCK

 The Company's authorized number of common stock is 200,000,000 shares with par value of \$0.001 each.
 On August 11, 2022, the Company effected a 2:3 reverse stock split for each share of common stock issued and outstanding.
 As a result of reverse stock split, the Company's common stock issued and outstanding decreased from 10,707,150 shares to 7,138,587 shares.
 All shares and associated amounts have been retroactively restated to reflect the stock split on August 11, 2022.
-As of December 31, 2022 and 2021, issued common stock were 9,243,587 shares and 7,071,920, respectively.
+As of December 31, 2023 and 2022, issued common stock were 11,156,987 shares and 9,243,587, respectively.